Gene Chalfant

 Attractor Superdynamics to Describe Intelligence →

 A paper I wrote as a PhD candidate during the Connectionism movement in AI.
 At the time this was a radical new idea.
-Today all AIs are built this way - as enormous networks.
+Today all AIs are built this way - as enormous networks of simple nodes.
 Published by Bernardo Huberman in his Virtual Journal at Xerox PARC.

 -